Austen Robin Crapp

-Austen Robin Crapp CBE (born 5 March 1934) is a former Australian prelate of the Roman Catholic Church.
+Austen Robin Crapp CBE OFM (5 March 1934 – 6 March 2024) was an Australian prelate of the Roman Catholic Church.

 Born in Sydney, New South Wales, Crapp was ordained to the priesthood in 1959.
 He was appointed bishop of Aitape, Papua New Guinea, in 1999, serving until his retirement in 2009.

+Crapp was appointed Commander of the Order of the British Empire (CBE) for services to the Church in the 2006 Birthday Honours, and in recognition of his service to the people of Papua New Guinea, especially after the 1998 tsunami.

+On 6 March 2024, the day after his 90th birthday, Crapp died at the Prince of Wales Hospital in Randwick, Sydney.